kapilgorve/personal-website/src/pages/blog/push-notification-react-native/index.md

 (Optional) Link the module if your react-native version is less than 0.60.
 Run this command.
 > react-native link react-native-firebase

-React Native takes care of the linking itself above 0.60.
+React Native version 0.60 and above takes care of the linking itself.
 No need if you're following along this tutorial.

 ## Test notification on device
 Now we have added all the libraries required and we should be able to receive notification.